 If you want to rule over your residents, without getting to really know them; you can detach yourself from your Sims’ disgruntled faces by overseeing the construction of a large city.
 This way, you get to rule over thousands of Sims, rather than one measly family.
 Instead of zooming in on individual houses, you’ll need to think bigger as you grow and maintain a city using grids to build entire neighbourhoods.
 Sure, Sims had their own answer to this in the form of the SimCity series, but Cities Skylines is arguably the best city-building games around.

 Cities Skylines is more about creating a well-functioning city with effective roads and junctions, a running water supply, and a self-contained economy.
 You’ll need to think of everything from electricity to neighbourhood placement while keeping the residents happy and your city funds ticking over.
-If you love building games, and The Sims’ construction mechanics, there’s a lot of similarity in Cities Skylines management, but with more strategy and much less coaxing your Sim to get it on with Jeff from across the street.
+If you love The Sims’ construction mechanics, there’s a lot of similarity in Cities Skylines management, but with more strategy and much less coaxing your Sim to get it on with Jeff from across the street.
+There’s also Cities Skylines DLC available to tide you over until Cities Skylines 2.

 Okay, hear us out.
 You can play as a customised character in an open-world setting rife with content from owning apartments to having your own garage packed with cars.
 There’s definitely some sims-esque action in earning money to buy and customise property, but instead of overseeing your sims empire, you can roam the streets of Los Santos choosing to throw a punch at an unsuspecting passerby, or spin the wheel at the local Diamond Casino.